robinwesterback/deploy-react-app/README.md

 ### Responsiveness

-I have tested the responsiveness of the website [here](http://ami.responsivedesign.is/# "Am I Responsive?") and it is responsive.
+I have tested the responsiveness of the application [here](http://ami.responsivedesign.is/# "Am I Responsive?") and it is responsive.

 ![alt text](src/assets/images/responsive-app.png "I am responsive!")